hongshuochen/2021Spring_TrojanMap/README.md

 ## Test the program

-We create some tests for you to test your program, please run
+We created some tests for you to test your program, please run
 ```shell
 $ bazel test tests:trojanmap_test
 ```